20220856/WebScriptingGroup/notes/notes-main.md

   16. Will a prototype be required?
 YES - prototype needed. business analyst report & req. analysis, feasability , and final product

   17. Will the combination of hardware and software supply adequate performance?
+NO - everything needs upgrade and overhaul

-  18. Do clear expectations and performance specifications exist?
-Just looking to streamline.
+  18. Do clear expectations and performance specifications exist? primarily looking to streamline.

   19. Is the website intended to allow payments to be made online?
-Will bookings, payments, or both be intended to be made on the new web application?
+Will bookings, payments, or both be intended to be made on the new web application? yes and yes

   Scheleduled Feasibility (for our expectations regarding acceptable timing and completion dates, if budget increased accordingly a project shedule might be possible)

   19. Has management established a firm timetable for the project?
   20. What conditions must be satisfied during the development of the system?

  ---